Definition of Omega-3 fatty acids

 EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are the two principal omega-3 fatty acids.
 The body has a limited ability to manufacture EPA and DHA by converting the essential fatty acid, alpha-linolenic acid (ALA) which is found in flaxseed oil, canola oil or walnuts.

-Omega-3 fish oil is considered a neutraceutical, a food that provides health benefits.
+Omega-3 fish oil is considered a nutraceutical, a food that provides health benefits.
 Eating fish has been reported, for example, to protect against late age-related macular degeneration, a common eye disease.
-The maximum benefit appears to be from eating fish once a week.
+The American Heart Association recommends eating fish (particularly fatty fish such as mackerel, lake trout, herring, sardines, albacore tuna, and salmon) at least two times a week.

 (In technical terms, omega-3 fatty acids have a double bond three carbons from the methyl moiety.)Source: MedTerms™ Medical Dictionary